 Together with the Igiea Terrazza bar (which boasts an excellent, sophisticated and distinctive drink menu), there are two dining options: the Florio and the more laid-back Alietta beside the pool.
 Breakfast is served at the Florio and consists of a delicious, constantly restocked buffet with a wide variety of savoury and sweet dishes, including several regional delicacies.

 Hot food is prepared to order; my omelette with ricotta, mint, and courgettes was perfect.
 Both eateries place a strong emphasis on using excellent main ingredients in simple recipes.
 One such dish is the grouper, which is served raw and is unforgettable.
-It is accompanied by tiny pops of candied orange and chopped sun-dried tomatoes, capers, olives, and pistacchios.
+It is accompanied by tiny pops of candied orange and chopped sun-dried tomatoes, capers, olives, and pistachios.

 Belmond Villa Sant'Andrea